You don’t always need a workout bench to hit your chest effectively; you can do it with dumbbells only.

 11. Dumbbell One-arm Floor Press

-The one-arm floor press is a unilateral exercise that helps you train each side of your chest independently and helps you improve strength imbalance and muscle symmetry.
+The one-arm floor press is a unilateral exercise that helps you individually train each side of your chest and improve strength imbalance and muscle symmetry.

 - Grab a dumbbell in your right hand and lie on the floor.